XAMPPRocky/tokei/README.md

 OPTIONS:
     -c, --columns <columns>       Sets a strict column width of the output, only available for terminal output.
     -e, --exclude <exclude>...
-Ignore all files & directories containing the word.
+Ignore all files & directories matching the pattern.
     -i, --input <file_input>      Gives statistics from a previous tokei run.
 Can be given a file path, or "stdin" to read from stdin.
     -o, --output <output>         Outputs Tokei in a specific format.
 Compile with additional features for more format